frec-3044/tidyvere-intro-template/lesson.md

   - Review coding skills learned in pre-requisite courses by analyzing a real environmental dataset
   - Learn skills in summarizing and wrangling multi-location temporal data
-  - Demonstrate ability to use RStudio, GitHub, and Rmarkdown to demonstrate reproducible output.
+  - Demonstrate ability to use RStudio, GitHub, and Quarto to demonstrate reproducible output.
   - Demonstrate ability to communicate clearly in code, written text, and visual formats.

 ## Requirements: